1. Our Commitment

-SKINS24 is dedicated to the prevention of money laundering, terrorist financing, and other forms of financial crime.
-This Anti-Money Laundering (AML) Policy sets out our approach to compliance with the EU Anti-Money Laundering Directives (including the 6th Anti-Money Laundering Directive) and any other relevant AML legislation applicable in the jurisdictions where we conduct business.
+SKINS24 takes a zero-tolerance stance on money laundering, terrorist financing, and other financial crime.
+This Anti-Money Laundering (AML) Policy describes how we meet our obligations under the EU Anti-Money Laundering Directives — including the Sixth AML Directive — and any other AML rules that apply where we operate.

 2. Risk Assessment

-The outcomes of our risk assessments guide our due diligence procedures, monitoring frameworks, and internal controls.
+The findings steer our due-diligence procedures, monitoring thresholds, and internal controls.

 3. Customer Due Diligence

-Standard Due Diligence: Every user is identified through Steam OAuth authentication, which links their account to a verified Steam profile.
-Our payment processor supplies additional identity verification via cardholder information and 3D Secure authentication.
+Standard: every user is identified through Steam OAuth, which ties the account to a verified Steam profile.
+The payment processor adds a second layer of verification via cardholder checks and 3D Secure.

-Enhanced Due Diligence: Users whose transaction activity exceeds established thresholds or who are classified as higher-risk may be asked to provide supplementary identification.
-This may include a government-issued photo ID, proof of residential address, evidence of the source of funds, and heightened ongoing monitoring.
+Enhanced: users whose activity exceeds risk thresholds or who fall into higher-risk categories may be asked for additional documentation — a government-issued photo ID, proof of address, source-of-funds evidence — and face closer ongoing monitoring.

 4. Transaction Monitoring

-All transactions are monitored for suspicious behaviour using a blend of automated systems and manual review.
-Indicators that may trigger further scrutiny include: unusually large or frequent purchases inconsistent with typical user activity; rapid buy-and-sell cycles that may suggest layering; transactions involving jurisdictions under international sanctions; use of multiple payment instruments or accounts by a single individual; and any patterns that materially deviate from expected marketplace behaviour.
+All transactions are monitored through a blend of automated rules and human review.
+Triggers that warrant further attention include: unusually large or frequent purchases that don't fit the user's profile; rapid buy-and-sell patterns suggestive of layering; activity linked to sanctioned jurisdictions; multiple payment instruments tied to a single user; and any activity that diverges meaningfully from typical marketplace behaviour.

-Flagged transactions are evaluated promptly, and appropriate measures are taken — which may include requesting additional documentation, placing the transaction on hold, or filing a suspicious activity report.
+Alerted transactions are reviewed promptly.
+Next steps may include requesting further documentation, placing the transaction on hold, or filing a suspicious activity report.

 5. Sanctions Screening